Konnor-Filip/Learn2Surf/milestone-3.md

 # Progress Report (12/14/2021)
 ## Overview
 (insert brief overview of efforts made)
 Working on Learn2Surf was a challenging and rewarding endeavor as we had to overcome many obstacles.
 Like many challenges, we had to come together as a group and devise a plan to accomplish our intended goal of creating a resource for teachers to able teach K to 12 students cybersecurity.
 This was all in the hopes of inspiring more students to go into cybersecurity.
+For this milestone we mainly focused on finishing our last two modules, Malware and Phishing as well as making sure the website was feature complete.
 All the work and effort we did lead to several outcomes in the making of the project.
 Some of the outcomes are:

 ## Outcomes
 (brief overview of outcomes - what did you achieve?)